Sujaykiran2102/Ecommerce-Follow-Along/README.md

 Summary : Created an endpoint(post) for createAddress.jsx .
 Tech Stack : Backend - controller - user.js

-# Milestone 23 : In this milestone, Today, we will make our create an select address page in frontend and we will write product schema for the orders in the backend.
+# Milestone 23 : In this milestone, we will make our create an select address page in frontend and we will write product schema for the orders in the backend.
 Key feautures :
 We will add an button inside cart called "Place order" We will create an select address page where we will display all the address and ask to select delivery address.
 We will write mongoose schema for storing orders details.
 Summary : If we click the Place order button, It will show all the available address.
 Tech Stack : Frontend - pages - Cart.jsx, SelectAddress.jsx.
+Backend - model - order.js,
+controller - user.js.

+# Milestone 24 : In this milestone, we will make our create an order conformation page in frontend where will display products ordering and address selected and total price details.
+Key feautures :
+First we will display all the products we are ordering.
+Next we will display the address user selected to deliver.
+We will display the total value of the cart.
+We will have an place order button at the bottom.
+Summary : We created an order conformation page.
+Tech Stack - Frontend - pages - OrderConfirmation.jsx
+Backend - model - product.js